wandexdev/aws-bootcamp-cruddur-2023/journal/week0.md

 - Verify Configuration by running `aws sts get-caller-identity`.
 It should look like this
 ![aws cli](assets/wk0/confirmconfigure.png)
 5. **Billing Alarm**: Upon authorizing *Billing Alerts* in Root Account, I was set to create a billing Alarm via the AWS CLI.
-- Created a Simple Notification Service(SNS) Topic and setup a subscription to serve it
+- I created a Simple Notification Service(SNS) Topic and setup a subscription to serve it
+- Here's the command ran on gitpod workspace:
 ![SNS topic](assets/wk0/snsconfig.png)
-- Email Confirmation
+- Here is the Email Confirmation:
 ![email](assets/wk0/snsconfirmed.png)
-- Created the metric-alarm by linking the topic previously created in configurations of a new file named `alarm-config.json` present in the aws folder generated when installed.
+- I then created the metric-alarm by linking the topic previously created in configurations of a new file named `alarm-config.json` present in the aws folder generated when installed.
-- The Configuration syntax:
+- Find the Configuration syntax below:

 <details><summary>CLICK ME</summary>